PsyTeachR/mcs-conv/docs/16-regression.md

 ## Activity 10: Write-up {#regression-a10}

+There's two ways we can use R to help with the write-up.
+The first is inline coding like we've done in the other chapters, and the second is to use the `report` package.
+Which one you use is entirely up to you but it's nice to have options.

 We need to manually calculate the p-value for the inline coding as you can't extract it from the `lm()` model.
 Run the below code to do this.